It’s Never About The Specifics

 You weren't arguing about specifics; stop focusing on them.

-You were arguing about morality, personal beliefs about the kind of people you should be, or what kind of world you want to live in.
+You were arguing about morality, or what kind of world you want to live in.

 The inconsistencies in their argument don't matter.